Munawwar/openai-compatible-bedrock-proxy/README.md

-#  Bedrock Access Gateway - Lambda URL Fork
+#  Bedrock Access Gateway - Node.js Lambda Function URL

-OpenAI-compatible RESTful APIs for Amazon Bedrock
+OpenAI-compatible RESTful APIs with Amazon Bedrock.

+Use case: You can use a more privacy-respecting Claude Sonnet on Cursor IDE chat without sending data to Anthropic.
+Also this gives pay-as-you-go pricing.
+Check [Amazon Bedrock](https://aws.amazon.com/bedrock) for pricing.

-This is a port of AWS's code sample, but re-written from Python to JS without Docker, no ALB nor VPC, rather uses Lambda function URL (this saves costs) and uses CDK.
+This is a port of AWS's Python code sample, but re-written from Python to JS without Docker, ALB or VPC, rather uses Lambda function URL (this saves base costs) and uses CDK for deployment.

 ## Overview